cristantinec/Brave-Portfolio/README.md

 ### Actions

-**`[BANK]` REC-01 · Use 3-year window (2022–2025) as primary evaluation**
-The 3Y view captures mature underwriting (DQ <6%, RR >88%, 2× growth) without being diluted by 2019–2020 early-stage performance.

-**`[BANK]` REC-02 · Set repayment rate covenant at 85% (30D), 3-month rolling average**
-Provides a buffer below the 87.2% average while avoiding false triggers from normal seasonal dips.

-**`[BANK]` REC-03 · Structure with a ₱500M–1B pilot tranche before scaling** Data supports proceeding — but validate operational processes (reporting, collections) before full capital commitment.

-**`[BRAVE]` REC-04 · Address 2019 DQ (14.5%) proactively in presentations**
-Explain it reflects early-stage underwriting, and that DQ has been structurally below 6% for 4+ consecutive years.

-**`[BRAVE]` REC-05 · Compute formal net IRR from loan-level cash flow timing** CoC of 1.062x understates the return.
-Implied annualized IRR of ~25–35% is a stronger story for bank treasury teams.

-**`[BRAVE]` REC-06 · Automate monthly ETL refresh — the pipeline is already built** `transform.py` runs in <10 seconds.
-Schedule it on new monthly data to keep the Power BI dashboard current.
+- Strengthen collections for borrowers at 30–60DPD with tailored repayment reminders.
+- Deploy proactive risk management during seasonal origination peaks.
+- Maintain fee & interest yield buffer (15–18%) through optimized fee structures.
+- Introduce loyalty incentives to further boost repeat borrower rate.
+- Use **5‑Year Horizon:** Best for strategic partner discussions — proves durability and benchmark alignment.
+- Use **3‑Year Horizon:** Highlights post‑COVID recovery and underwriting discipline

 ---

 > [!IMPORTANT]
 > **Final answer to the problem statement:** Based on 87 months of data (Jan 2019 – Mar 2026), Brave's Philippines portfolio meets or exceeds the preferred threshold on all six KPIs evaluated.
-The strongest case is made using the 3-year window (2022–2025).
+The strongest case is made using the 5-year (2021–2025) and 3-year (2023–2025) window.
 Tala is a quantitatively strong candidate for a bank loan channeling partnership.

 ---